How to get ready for Diablo 3 Season 26 and start the Season off right

 The new Season’s start is one of my favorite times of the year.
 It’s like a mini gamer holiday for Diablo 3 players.
 I spend the time between Seasons cleaning up my stash (ugh), enjoying my newly increased Paragon numbers, and generally trying to push the limits that much more.
 But I also do my prep homework because I want to have everything together come 5:00 p.m.
-Pacific (or earlier, if you play in the Europe or Asia regions).
-And since the season starts this Friday, we’re all running out of prep time.
+Pacific (or earlier, if you play in the Europe or Asia regions) on Friday for the new Season’s release date.
+And since Season 26 starts this Friday, we’re all running out of prep time.

 - What are your goals?
 Do you want to farm as many Death’s Breaths as possible, be the top solo Crusader with your build, group with your friends to run Greater Rifts every weekend, or maybe make the leaderboards for Conquests?
-Whatever your goals, they can have a significant impact on your first steps in the new Season.
+Whatever your goals, they can significantly impact your first steps in the new Season.

 - What are the Starter Sets for the Season?
-Class sets are effectively on a rotation per Season, so even before the announcement, you can do a quick search online and put forward a solid guess as to what will be available.
+Class sets are effectively on a rotation per Season, so you can do a quick search online and project what will be available.

 From here, you can order the class list in your brain, farm through YouTube videos, or make a spreadsheet.
 Guess which one I do?
 (Hint: it’s all of them.)

 In my spreadsheet, I rank different facets for each class from 1 (lowest) to 7 (highest) to get an idea of what may work best for me.
-I have played every class at this point, so I understand what I enjoy playing, and ordering things gives me a starting point to consider.
-Next, I consider the starting sets from Haedrig’s Gift (and the associated builds), the strongest and most useful builds for the Season, and what classes I have the most fun playing.
+I have played all seven options at this point, so I understand what I enjoy playing, and ordering things gives me a starting point to consider.
+Next, I review the starting sets from Haedrig’s Gift (and the associated builds), the most valuable builds for the Season, and what classes I have the most fun playing.

-After weighing all the options, it’s time to make a choice, and the sets each class gets this Season could play into it.
+After weighing all the options, it’s time to choose my starting class, and the sets each class gets this Season could play into it.

 I’ve said it before; I consider a few factors, and the top of my list is not necessarily what I play.
-Here’s a look into my thought process looks like across all 7 classes:
+Here’s a quick list of the sets provided for the coming season:

-Personally, I’m probably going with a Demon Hunter as my starting class!
-Since this is one of the rare seasons where I’ll create all seven to get my Ethereal Feat of Strength, I want the quickest start possible.
-And don’t forget: Unless you want to push the tops of the leaderboards, you can move on from your starting choice.
+This is not a world-ending choice.
+Don’t forget: Unless you want to push the tops of the leaderboards, you can move on from your starting choice.
 You always have the option to get to 70, grind Greater Rifts for a Gem of Ease to add to a level-70 weapon, and power-level another class!

-Hurray!
-You figured out your class and are ready to go when the Season starts!
+Hurray, you’ve picked your class for the season start!
 There is a reliable way to give yourself a leg up on your Season: the weekly Challenge Rift.

 Completing the week’s Challenge Rift grants you a cache full of resources to get your Season started; however, heed these critical caveats, or you won’t be able to claim the reward on your new character:

 - You have to have completed a Greater Rift in your region.
-If you are a brand new player, this trick won’t work for you.
+This trick will not work if you are a brand-new player.

-- You have to create your Seasonal character and log in to that character before you complete the rift.
+- You have to create your Seasonal character and log in to that character before completing the rift.

 - You need to wait until the Season starts before completing the Challenge Rift.